Bira/octopus-carnival/_drafts/wir-mm3-4e-oblivion-moss.md

 those bits they can acquire those memories.
 While the fragmentary memories of a bandit might not give you their entire guard rotation or the map of their stronghold, they might give you the combination to their main vault or to a secret door.
-That can be useful, if you're willing to look past the ethical implications of eating a sapient being.
+That can be useful, though eating a sapient being presents obvious ethical problems.

 ## The Numbers